Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Statement of main results

 In the following section, we will discover yet another issue with the final-generation Faber--Schauder coefficients of $\hat f_n$, which arises even if the true initial value $f(0)=F'(0)$ is known, and $\hat f_0$ is set to that value.
 In this context, we will derive sharp upper and lower bounds on the approximation errors for the estimated Faber--Schauder coefficients up to generation $n-1$ and at generation $n$.
 That is, we will be looking at the Euclidean $\ell_p$-distances between the Faber--Schauder coefficients of $\hat f_n$ and the true Faber--Schauder coefficients of $f$ for $p\in\{1,2,\infty\}$ and under the assumption that $f(0)=F'(0)$ is known.
 On the one hand, we will discover robust upper error bounds for the estimated Faber--Schauder coefficients up to generation $n-1$, which hold universally for each function $F\in C^1[0,1]$.
-On the other hand, we will see that $F\in C^1[0,1]$ can always be chosen in such a way that the error in generation $n$ exceeds the error up to generation $n-1$ by a factor of size $\mathcal{O}(2^n)$ for the $\ell_2$- and $\ell_1$-norms and by a factor of size $\mathcal{O}(2^{n/2})$ for the $\ell_\infty$-norm.
-In \Cref{Example Takagi}, we will encounter an extreme case in which the approximation errors up to and including generation $n-1$ are all zero, while the error in generation $n$ can go to infinity even if the correct initial value $f(0)$ is known.
+On the other hand, we will see that $F\in C^1[0,1]$ can always be chosen in such a way that the error in generation $n$ exceeds the combined errors of all generations up to and including generation $n-1$ by a factor of size $\mathcal{O}(2^n)$ for the $\ell_2$- and $\ell_1$-norms and by a factor of size $\mathcal{O}(2^{n/2})$ for the $\ell_\infty$-norm.

+In particular, the error analysis concerning the $\ell_2$-norm demonstrates that the estimated coefficients at the final generation, i.e., $\vartheta^{(n)}_{n,0},\dots, \vartheta^{(n)}_{n,2^n-1}$, lack the precision and robustness required for accurately estimating the roughness exponent of the volatility process; see \Cref{Remark roughness exponent} for further explanation.
+An extreme case will also be presented in \Cref{Example Takagi}, in which the approximation errors up to and including generation $n-1$ are all zero, while the error in generation $n$ can go to infinity even if the correct initial value $f(0)$ is known.

 {\bf Conclusion.} Our findings can informally be summarized as follows. \begin{enumerate} \item The estimated coefficients $\vartheta^{(n)}_{m,k}$ for $m\le n-1$ are independent of the estimated initial value $\hat f_0$, and they admit robust error bounds for their convergence to the corresponding true Faber--Schauder coefficients of $f=F'$. \item By contrast, the final-generation coefficients $\vartheta^{(n)}_{n,0},\dots, \vartheta^{(n)}_{n,2^n-1}$ are strongly dependent on the estimated initial value $\hat f_0$.
 Even if the true initial value is known, they depend on $F$ in a nonlocal manner.
 Furthermore, the errors for their convergence to the corresponding true Faber--Schauder coefficients of $f=F'$ are highly sensitive with respect to the function $F$. \end{enumerate}